 Where to buy: Yu Ping Feng Wan

-How to use: Yu Ping Feng Wan can be used in the forms of powder and capsules.
+How to use: Yu Ping Feng Wan can be used in the form of pills.

 Where to buy: Astragalus Root

-How to use: Astragalus root is available in many different forms including extract, powder and capsules.
+How to use: Astragalus Root is available in many different forms including liquid extract, powder and capsules.